RheingoldRiver/mwcleric/README.md

 River's tools for writing Python scripts for Leaguepedia / other Gamepedia esports wikis.

 This library was originally known as `river_mwclient`, however I renamed it because it has grown beyond the scope of just being tools for myself into a full-fledged library with a lot of utilities that's useful for many people.
-Thanks to pcj for coming up with the exellent name.
+Thanks to pcj for coming up with the excellent name.

 # Install/upgrade:
 This library can be installed from PyPI: